 How many limited companies are there in the UK?

-• According to Companies House, there are over 4.8 million companies on the register (March 2022).
-96% of this number was made up of private limited companies.
+- According to Companies House, there are over 5.35 million companies on the register (March 2024).
+Of this number, 95% are private limited companies.

-• Interestingly, the majority of companies on the official register are not ‘actively trading’.
+- Interestingly, most companies on the official register are not ‘actively trading’.
+There are around 2.1m actively trading limited companies.

-• The number of companies has increased significantly over time – with fewer than 1m companies registered in the late 1980s.
+- The number of companies has increased significantly over time—fewer than 1 million companies were registered in the late 1980s.

 What is a private limited company?
 Key Facts